Survey on Combinatorial Register Allocation and Instruction Scheduling: Introduction

 \section{Introduction}

 Compiler back-ends take an intermediate representation (IR) of a program and generate assembly code for a particular processor.
-The main problems in assembly code generation are instruction selection, register allocation, and instruction scheduling.
-Register allocation assigns temporaries (program variables in the IR) to processor registers or to memory.
-Instruction scheduling reorders instructions to improve their throughput.
-Because of the increasing access latency gap between memory and processor registers, register allocation has a significant impact on the performance of the generated code~\cite{Hennessy2011,Nandivada2007}.
-Instruction scheduling has a significant impact for in-order processors (which issue instructions in the order dictated by the assembly) and is of paramount importance for very long instruction word (VLIW) processors~\cite{Fisher1983} (which are able to issue multiple, statically scheduled instructions in each execution cycle).
-Out-of-order processors (which re-schedule instructions in hardware) also benefit from compile-time instruction scheduling, since their dynamic reordering algorithms have limited scope.
+The main tasks in a back-end are instruction selection, register allocation, and instruction scheduling.
+Instruction selection implements abstract operations with processor instructions.
+Register allocation maps temporaries (program and compiler-generated variables in the IR) to processor registers or to memory.
+Instruction scheduling reorders instructions to improve the total latency or throughput.
+This survey is concerned with combinatorial approaches (explained in this section) for register allocation and instruction scheduling.
+Combinatorial instruction selection approaches are reviewed elsewhere~\cite{HjortBlindell2016}.

-This paper surveys existing literature on combinatorial optimization approaches to register allocation and instruction scheduling.
-Traditional, heuristic approaches to these problems are complex, hard to adapt to new processors, and generate suboptimal code.
-Combinatorial optimization has emerged as an alternative approach that is generally slower but more flexible than its heuristic counterparts and has the potential to generate optimal code~\cite{Kremer1997}.
-Furthermore, combinatorial optimization makes it possible to solve both problems in integration to generate code that is better than the combination of the optimal solutions to each individual problem.

-The survey introduces a detailed taxonomy of the existing combinatorial register allocation and instruction scheduling approaches, which enables a critical comparison, illustrates the developments and trends in the area, and exposes problems that remain unsolved.
-To the best of our knowledge, it contributes the first review devoted to combinatorial approaches to register allocation and instruction scheduling.
-Available surveys of register allocation~\cite{Johnsson1973,Rajlich1984,PereiraSurvey2008,Protzenko2009}, instruction scheduling~\cite{Rau1993,Allan1995,Rong2007}, and integrated code generation~\cite{Kessler2010} ignore or present only a very brief description of combinatorial approaches.
+Register allocation and instruction scheduling are of paramount importance to optimizing compilers~\cite{Fisher1983,Nandivada2007,Hennessy2011}.
+In general, problems for these tasks are computationally complex (NP-hard) and interdependent: the solution to one of them affects the other~\cite{Goodman1988}.
+Solving instruction scheduling first tends to increase the \emph{register pressure} (number of temporaries that need to be stored simultaneously), which may degrade the result of register allocation.
+Conversely, solving register allocation first tends to increase the reuse of registers, which introduces additional dependencies between instructions and may degrade the result of instruction scheduling~\cite{Govindarajan2007}.

-\paragraph{Heuristic approaches.}
+\paragraph{Heuristic approaches}